 As you, my friendly readers, bloom as hospice nurses, you will learn that the vital sign portion of the assessment is just a smidge of the entire assessment as to whether someone is approaching the end of life, going through reversible or terminal restlessness, or just having a difficult day.
 Let me share how I educate families that get hyper-focused on vitals.

 We will get every time I or another nurse visits your loved one.
 Then I pause and ask them if they have ever been to a museum or an art gallery, somewhere with portraits and pictures where you stand about 6 to 10 feet back… most people have, and if not, then hope for a painting in the room or house you are in.
-I share, “Vital signs are like the artist's signature on a painting.”
-You don't see them 6 to 10 feet away.
+I share, “Vital signs are like the artist’s signature on a painting.”
+You don’t see them 6 to 10 feet away.
 You must get up close to see them.”
-Their size in relation to the painting is relative to their importance.
-It's not that the artist doesn't matter, but the focus is on the painting or picture, not the artist.
+Their size about the painting is relative to their importance.
+It’s not that the artist doesn’t matter, but the focus is on the painting or picture, not the artist.
 The same goes for vital signs.
 Trends may matter over time, but day-to-day until the end of life, the numbers are meaningless.
-If I see a vital sign of concern due to a trend or moment of crisis, I will alert the doctor and let you know so we can talk about options, but for now, don't fret about the numbers.
+If I see a vital sign of concern due to a trend or moment of crisis, I will alert the doctor and let you know so we can talk about options, but for now, don’t fret about the numbers.

 For those of you who are new hospice nurses, know there’s always fine print.
 Let me go over those vitals that may have meaning based on what you’ve been seeing with the patient: